isblab/desmosome/README.md

 ## License

-All the works are released under the MIT license (see `LICENSE` file for more details)
+All the works are released under the CC-by-SA-4.0 License (see `LICENSE` file for more details)